The Great Migration—one of nature’s most amazing spectacles

 Photos from previous safaris.
 Click to view at full-size.

-Itinerary for The Great Migration Safari in Kenya
+Suggested itinerary for The Great Migration Safari in Kenya

 Day 1: Arrive at Masai Mara Reserve

-Located in the remote northwestern region of the Masai Mara Reserve, our 5-star private lodge is hidden within a forested area on a raised outcrop.
+Located in the remote northwestern region of the Masai Mara Reserve, your 5-star private lodge is hidden within a forested area on a raised outcrop.
 Laid out on immaculate grounds, luxury safari tents are tailored with all the necessary amenities, en-suite bathrooms and private veranda decks to enjoy breathtaking views of the surrounding forest and the open savannah plains below from your own tent.
 The ultimate luxury tented safari experience in the great outdoors.

 Days 2-7: Masai Mara Reserve

 Safaris in Kenya are abundant with exciting wildlife sightings, romantic scenery and breathtaking views.
 To make the most of the early morning light, you’ll head out for a sunrise safari.
 Open 4×4 vehicles take us on safari through the seemingly endless plains, dotted with wildebeest and zebra.
 The primary goal of this safari is to witness and photograph the famous migration river crossings.
-Your host, Kurt Jay Bertels, will get you in the prime locations for the best opportunities to capture photographs of the thrilling natural phenomena.

 Throughout your stay in Masai Masai, there are a number of other activities you may partake in: